nearform/titus/docs/devops/azure/README.md

 artifact_registry_repository_name = "tituscr"
 ```

-[For the first run, since there is no container registry, make sure backend, frontend and db-manager tf files are using the helloworld image.
-The other image will be enabled after the pipelines are executed for the first time.]
+**For the first run, since there is no container registry, make sure backend, frontend and db-manager tf files are using the helloworld image.
+The other image will be enabled after the pipelines are executed for the first time.**

 ```
-    #name   = "titus-backend-${random_string.suffix.result}"
     image  = "microsoft/aci-helloworld:latest"
+    #image  = "${var.artifact_registry_repository_name}.azurecr.io/titus-backend:latest"
 ```

 Run: